Haxxnet/Compose-Examples/examples/vaultwarden/README.md

 # Notes

 Disable open user registration after setting up your account.
-You can find the option as environment variable in the compose file.
+This can be done via the `/admin` web panel, if enabled, or by adjusting the `config.json` file.